aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_7.rst

 Add a GAM and another DataSource to monitor the statistics of the execution of the application.
 The statistics should include ``Thread1CycleTime``, ``Thread1CycleTimeAverage``, ``Thread1CycleTimeMovingAverage``, ``Thread1CycleTimeStdDev``, ``Thread1CycleTimeMax``, ``Thread1CycleTimeMin``, ``Thread1CycleTimeHistogram``, ``Thread1FreeTimeHistogram``, ``GAMsExecutionTime``.

 1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-31.cfg`` and add an ``EPICSCAOutput`` DataSource to store the signals ``Thread1CycleTime``, ``Thread1CycleTimeAverage``, ``Thread1CycleTimeMovingAverage``, ``Thread1CycleTimeStdDev``, ``Thread1CycleTimeMax``, ``Thread1CycleTimeMin``, ``Thread1CycleTimeHistogram``, ``Thread1FreeTimeHistogram``, ``GAMsExecutionTime``.
 2. The names of the PVs can be found in the file ``../Test/Integrated/MassSpring-1.db``.
-4. Add a GAM write the signals to the DataSource.
+3. Add a GAM to write the signals to the DataSource.
-3. Add the GAM to the execution list.
+4. Add the GAM to the execution list.
-4. Check that the PVs are being written and that the content is updated with the latest values of the signals.
+5. Check that the PVs are being written and that the content is updated with the latest values of the signals.

 .. code-block:: bash